|

 middle Devonian geologic period, approximately 380 million years ago.

-Today, as fossils, it is also found in Australia, Western Canada,
+Today, as fossils, it is also found at a number of sites worldwide.

 It has been extinct for approximately 355 million years.
 This coral